msfninja/kebodo/README.md

-# Kebodo | A custom keyboard builder
+# Kebodo | A Custom Keyboard Builder

 Kebodo is an open source project developed by [msfninja](https://github.com/msfninja), [StefanTech1](https://github.com/StefanTech1) and other collaborators.
-The project's aim is to provide an easy to use online utility that features a custom keyboard builder, and assets of custom keyboard builds that link to vendors from whom you can buy the keyboard parts.
+This project's aim is to provide an easy to use online utility that features a custom keyboard builder, and assets of custom keyboard builds that provide and link to vendors from whom you can purchase the keyboard parts.

 The original site is hosted at http://143.176.32.149:85.
 This repository contains everything necessary for the client-side and server-side applications to operate.